gregsamek/TinyNews/index.md

 0 Temp vs. 1 Temp p-value: 0.006
 ```
-Quality seems to hold up for (0.5, 16), but clearly drops off at (1.0, 32).
-I decided I decided to use temp=0 with the 70B headlines to evaluate the remaining three model sizes:
+Quality seemed to hold up for (0.5, 16), but clearly drops off at (1.0, 32).
+I decided to use `temp=0` with the 70B headlines to evaluate the remaining three model sizes:

 ```
  xs_model: 2.945